diegopacheco/codex-poc/README.md

 Notes on the experience:

+PROS:

 * It was very smooth
 * It make very few mistakes (so far)
 * It was very fast to open the PRs
 * Open PRs on github with MCP is a killer feature
-* I had some issues in parallel tasks, since some tasks was not done, I wish there was better way to describe dependencies.
 * Codex got me the frontend, backend and database using docker-compose
 * Offcourse I knew what I wanted and what I was doing.
 * You can see all PRs here: https://github.com/diegopacheco/codex-poc/pulls?q=is%3Apr+is%3Aclosed

+CONS:

+* I had some issues in parallel tasks, since some tasks was not done, I wish there was better way to describe dependencies.
+* on the backend, it generate a single main.go with all the code (sure I could ask it for refactoring but it could have better default)
+* Backend is very poor on validations and error handling (sure I could ask it for that)

 ### Results